UW-Madison-DataScience/swcarpentry-workflows-in-practice/collaboration.md

 while the "head fork" is your own copy on GitHub, then click the green "Create pull request" button.

+Confirm the pull request comment, then click the next green "Create pull request" button.
+You should now see your pull request!
+If you'd like to see the pull requests of other workshop attendees as they're added, refresh the "Pull requests" tab page.

 ## Wait for the Workshop Instructors to Merge Your Pull Request

 The instructors will merge your pull request after reviewing your changes, similar